hyurl/sfn/docs/v06x/en-US/session.md

 <!-- title: Session; order: 8 -->
 # Concept

-Session is enabled by default in **SFN** framework, and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support.
+The session is enabled by default in **SFN** framework and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support.